The greatest threat to our planet is the

 Being both condo residents and strata council members, we have carefully planned our textile recycling program with the best interest of the residents and strata corporations in mind.

-By having our bins your building can now recycle clothing and fabrics as easy as recycling cans and newspapers.
+By having our indoor bins, your building can now drop off clothing and fabrics as easy as recycling cans and newspapers.
 As Metro Vancouver implements its green initiatives, you can get ahead of the curve by joining the lighter living movement.

 FREE of charge